A true Champion

 Jane sadly lost her battle with cancer and passed away in September 2007.
 As a plain-talking, strongwilled Yorkshirewoman, Jane above all else considered herself a wife and mother simply trying to make the most of the life she knew would inevitably, and prematurely, end.
 The radiant, triumphant smile Jane wore across every finish line, regardless of her physical pain, has given hope, encouragement and inspiration to thousands.
 Jane's personal efforts raised over £1,850,000 for children's and cancer charities.

 Run For All & The Yorkshire Marathon are Jane's fundraising legacy.
-Today, the events companies host mass participation runs, walks and swims across Yorkshire and beyond and continue to raise fantastic sums for charities and good causes.
+Today, the events companies host mass participation events across Yorkshire and beyond and continue to raise fantastic sums for charities and good causes.

 Jane's Fundraising Challenges